St. Augustine Amphitheatre

 Looking for big-name entertainment near St. Augustine?
 You’ll find it here.

 Children’s shows?
-Them, too.
+Those, too.
 A weekly farmers market?
 Check.
 Free movies?
 You bet.

 St. Augustine Amphitheatre a.k.a The AMP

 The St. Augustine Amphitheatre, a.k.a.
 The AMP, is a 16-acre outdoor amphitheater located just across the Intracoastal Waterway from St. Augustine.

 As a performing arts venue that can hold just under 5,000 concertgoers, the St. Augustine Amphitheatre plays host to big-name musical acts.
 The venue hosts shows that appeal to the youngest viewers, tweens and teens, country music fans, rock aficionados and more.
 Check our Events calendar for the latest shows hitting the amphitheater.

 If you’re in the market for fresh produce, baked goods, hand-crafted items and plants, head to the amphitheater any Saturday from 8:30 a.m.-12:30 p.m. for the St. Augustine Amphitheatre Farmers Market.

 At nearby Anastasia State Park, which fronts both the Intracoastal Waterway and the Atlantic Ocean, visitors can camp, picnic, lounge on the beach, swim, kayak, canoe, fish, walk nature trails or visit an archaeological site (it’s where coquina was mined to build Castillo de San Marcos).
 A concession in the park rents bikes, canoes, sailboards, paddleboards and kayaks.